Subscribe by Email

 A True Look at the Numbers

 Let’s assume you’re looking at a 16x32 swimming pool and considering fiberglass and concrete.
-You then invite a pool builder to your home ‘who does both’ and he tells you he can build the fiberglass pool for 40k or the concrete pool for 35k (these are very general numbers, work with me here).
+You then invite a pool builder to your home ‘who does both’ and he tells you he can build the fiberglass pool for $40k or the concrete/gunite pool for $35k.
+(These are very general numbers.
+Work with me here.)

-(BTW, many concrete pool builders who supposedly offer fiberglass as well only say they offer both so as to get in the door, and then convince the homeowner to go concrete.
-This is why you, as a consumer, should always find out what percentage of concrete vs. fiberglass the builder does in order to make a true gauge on whether they really install, and are experts, in both types…..or not)
+(By the way, many concrete pool builders who supposedly offer fiberglass as well only say they offer both so as to get in the door, and then convince the homeowner to go concrete.
+This is why you, as a consumer, should always find out what percentage of concrete vs. fiberglass the builder does in order to make a true gauge on whether they really install, and are experts, in both types…or not.)

 But back to our discussion.

-Assuming you ‘save’ $5,000 initially on your pool installation, what will be the long term price differential?
+Assuming you ‘save’ $5,000 initially on your pool installation, what will be the long-term price difference?

 Well, if you lived in the home for 15 more years, you could expect these averages: